-- 1. Whistleblower Policy - 2.
-Risk management policy - 3.
-Prevention of sexual harassment & redressal and internal complaint committee - 4.
-Policy on unpublished price sensitive information and dealing in units - 5.
-Policy on related party transactions and conflict of interest - 6.
-Investor grievance redressal policy - 7.
-Policy on appointment and removal of auditor and valuer
+- Whistleblower Policy - 2.
+Risk management policy - Prevention of sexual harassment & redressal and internal complaint committee - Policy on unpublished price sensitive information and dealing in units - Policy on related party transactions and conflict of interest - Investor grievance redressal policy - Policy on appointment and removal of auditor and valuer

-- 8. Nomination and remuneration policy

-- Policy for determination of materiality of events / information to be disclosed to the stock exchanges
+- 8. Nomination and remuneration policy - Policy for determination of materiality of events / information to be disclosed to the stock exchanges a.
+Annual Meeting of the Unitholders of Brookfield India REIT:

 - 10. Document archival policy

 - 11. Distribution policy

 - 12. Corporate social responsibility policy

 - 13. Code of conduct and ethics for the management and key employees

 - 14. Borrowing policy

 - 15. Policy for nomination of directors on the board of directors of the Asset SPVs